Pages

 Diarrhea

-Diarrhea is a common gastrointestinal disorder that is characterized by loose, watery stools.
-Most people get diarrhea once or more each year.
+Diarrhea is a prevalent gastrointestinal disorder characterized by loose and watery stools.
+It is common for most people to experience diarrhea at least once or more each year.

-Viral diarrhea can be prevented by diligent hand washing or hand sanitizing.
+Viral diarrhea can be prevented by practicing diligent hand washing or using hand sanitizers regularly.
+Taking these simple preventive measures can significantly reduce the risk of contracting viral infections that cause diarrhea.

 Causes of diarrhea